 OnCorps is the online software used by Nevada Volunteers for grant reporting, member timesheet tracking, and data collection.
 It is Nevada Volunteers' system of record management and all Member Position Descriptions, financial and programmatic reporting and time keeping should be stored in this system.
-Nevada Volunteers will provide you with a username and password to access this OnCorps.
+Timesheet review and approval also occurs in OnCorps.
+Nevada Volunteers will provide you with a username and password to access OnCorps.
 To request an OnCorps account for a staff member please email your Nevada Volunteers Program contact with the staff member's name, title, contact information including address, email address, and phone number.
 Also include if the staff member needs programmatic and/or financial access.